 If you are hearing others say they are practicing Intuitive Eating this new year by eating when they’re hungry and stopping when they’re full, try to call this out as a subtle form of diet culture.

-6. Using bodies as a business card
+using bodies as a business card

 This, unfortunately, is a trend all too common on social media that is significantly rooted in fat phobia and the every-changing beauty standards working to cultivate the "perfect body".
 However, we can say for certain that if you see someone marketing their service or product by comparing their body to the desired end result - that is diet culture in the works.

-7. Comments about changing body shape/size
+comments on changing body shape/size

 Commenting on others body shape or size, even when well-intentioned, is a harmful act and certainly rooted in diet culture ideals.

 Remember - when we comment on others' body changes, we have no idea what we are celebrating.
 Could it be grief from a loss of a loved one, an eating disorder, or chronic illness?
 It also can validate the intrusive, disordered bully in your brain that tells you you need to achieve a specific body shape or size.

 Instead of commenting on body shape and size this new year, practice commenting on things that truly make a person them.